Y0dax/MegaManBot/README.md

 # MegaManBot

-MegaManBot is a Discord bot with a several of fun and useful commands.
-It is currently growing and preparing to be made a public bot!
+MegaManBot is a Discord bot prototype with a some fun commands.

 ## Features
 * Customizable command prefix